webdetails/sparkl/documentation/spec.md

 The Community Plugin Kick-starter (CPK) is a tool that allows you to create and manage Business Intelligence applications based on the Pentaho-Ctools framework.
-These applications (or Plugins) are basically a set of dashboards and Kettle Endpoints organized in a way to accomplish the application's goal.
+These applications (or Plugins) are basically a set of dashboards and Kettle Endpoints organised in a way to accomplish the application's goal.
 These Dashboards and Endpoints (implemented in Kettle) are the plugins building blocks and are referred to as the plugin "Elements".
 The CPK User Interface is itself a CPK application and thus it follows the same planning roadmap as any other CPK